Local bar owners react to Gov. Hutchinson decision to not extend curfew

 “We were able to pay the bills,” Wilson said.
 “We had to use a GoFundMe a bit to actually help get out of it.”

-This news comes just a week after a judge threw out a lawsuit filed by bar owners in Fayettville to overturn the 11 o’clock curfew.
+This news comes just a week after a judge threw out a lawsuit filed by bar owners in Fayettville to overturn the 11 p.m. curfew.

 “I think that many of us believe that we sent a very powerful message that we can’t survive without help and without assistance and without hours to work,” Counts said.